NickyGuants/angular-movie-app/README.md

 # AngularMovieApp

-This is movie app created using Angular and consumes the IMDb Rapid API found here https://rapidapi.com/apidojo/api/imdb8/
+This is a movie app created using Angular and consumes the IMDb Rapid API found here https://rapidapi.com/apidojo/api/imdb8/

 ## Development server